JasonHyun/MiFoodTech/design/design-journey.md

 We believe it is the most logically sorted with five distinct sections: about the company, team background, industry advantages, robot technology, and future plans.
 This organization creates distinct focuses and helps the audience clearly pinpoint the information they may be seeking.
 The website makes use of graphics, images, and projections of MiTechFood success in the future.
 All of this content is spaced out evenly across all of the pages so that no one page is too congested or bare.
 Cardsort 2 is preferable to Cardsort 1 because the wages graph is not part of the background.
 The idea behind this was to keep the background more focused on the Company background and the solutions they are solving with their innovative restaurant idea.
 We decided that the wages graph would better suit the page about industry outlook with more financial information.
 Also, Cardsort 2 is preferable to Cardsort 3 because it does not swap the scope of the company background page and the robot/technology webpage.
 We decided that introducing robotic technology information and image all on one webpage was more streamlined.

+The new cardsort is appropriate for the audiences and goals because we took the feedback from user testing and made the website more understandable to the audience.
+The pages are more cohesive, as the Market page has all the information on the market and the technology page can focus more on the company's technology.
+This new organization will help users be able to find content easier.

 ### Navigation (Milestone 2)
 > Please list the pages you will include in your personal website navigation.